htmlios/FXDanmaku/README.md

 1. Except UI operations in main-thread, other operations are all finished in different dispatchQueues.
 2. Followed producer-cosumer pattern with pthread lib.
 3. Defined delegate protocol to handle click response or other events.
 4. Methods to register resuable item.
-Defined **FXDanmakuItem** class for inheriting.
+Defined **FXDanmakuItem** class to custom your own item by inheriting it.
 5. Many configurations to meet your product's requirements.
 Such as, the velocity of item, the order to insert item, the direction of item movement and so on.
 6. Easy to use.
 Just three control: start(resume), pause, stop.
 Except that, most methods are thread-safe.
 7. Adaptation to the change of device orientaion.